 If you’re looking to stay AIP, these are the foods you should focus on eating.

-It’s worth noting that egg whites and nightshades are some very common “healthy” foods that are excluded in AIP diets due to their unique ability to cause inflammation.
+It’s worth noting that egg whites and nightshades are some very common “healthy” foods that are excluded in this protocol due to their unique ability to cause inflammation.

 Here's a preview of a week's worth of meal plan recipes + ideas.
 The recipes and menu are ever changing and you can customize your meal plan to your taste as a member, but as a sample - here's some of the goodness you could be enjoying today when you join Ultimate Meal Plans.